-Over the years I’ve grown to really appreciate having less stuff, living minimally, and having only things I value or make use of.
-I feel less overwhelmed, my space is less cluttered and easier to tidy, and I have less attachments to things which can sometimes bring us more anxiety.
+Over the years I’ve grown to really appreciate having less stuff by focusing on having only things I value or make use of.
+Living simply in this way makes me feel less overwhelmed, helps reduce clutter in my surroundings, and it’s easier to tidy up.
+I also have less attachments to things which can sometimes bring us more anxiety.

 2. Think Before You Buy (or Take)

 Impulse buying is pretty darn easy, but it’s definitely not the best way to shop.
 Here are some tips when shopping:

 - Ask yourself if you need, will use, or really love the item.
 Will you realistically make good use out of it?
 Will it help make your life better in some way?
 What’s influencing you to buy it?
 For a list of 10 questions to ask yourself before making a purchase, read my blog post here.

 - If you’re indecisive, put it back and think about it for a day or two.
 If you feel like you still really want it, go for it!
 But if you lose interest or forget about it altogether, you never needed it in the first place.

 These tips can apply to accepting free stuff, too.
 Have you ever taken something just because it’s free?
 It’s easy to think, “meh, I’ll use it for something”.
 But more often than not, these things end up becoming clutter and we wonder why on earth we took them in the first place.
 Learning to say no is really helpful here.
 I’ve taken things off someone’s hands before because I felt a little bad, didn’t want to turn it down, or figured I could make use of it.
 I’ve even won a giveaway I entered once only to think to myself “I don’t actually want these things!”
 Lesson learned: think before you take!